Research Perspective

 Where LLMs Fall Short

-Generative AI is linguistic, not logical.
+The semantic gap — the void between raw data and actionable meaning — has historically been bridged exclusively by human cognition.
 In high-stakes deterministic environments, operating on probability rather than verified truth introduces a class of failure that no prompt can fix.

 85°C